Skip to main content

 Your residence status may also affect your entitlement to certain UK income tax allowances, including the personal allowance.
 This can therefore affect the amount of UK tax you owe.

-If you are entitled to the UK personal allowance, note that this is not reduced where you are only in the UK for part of the tax year.
-Therefore, for the tax year of arrival and the tax year of departure, where you are generally only taxable in the UK for part of the year, you may be entitled to a tax refund.
+If you are entitled to the UK personal allowance, this is not reduced where you are only in the UK for part of the tax year.
+Therefore, for the tax year of arrival and the tax year of departure, where you are generally only taxable in the UK for part of the year, you may be entitled to a tax refund (see, for example, UK tax refunds for people leaving the UK or living overseas).
 This may be the case if you have not received the benefit of the full personal allowance through your pay as you earn (PAYE) tax code applied to your employment income.

-However, if you claim the remittance basis (and it does not apply automatically), you will forfeit the UK personal allowance, as well as the capital gains tax annual exempt amount.
+However, if you claim the remittance basis (and it does not apply automatically) for tax years up to and including 2024/25, you will forfeit the UK personal allowance, as well as the capital gains tax annual exempt amount.

 More information